Ruth Buzzi: On Laugh-In and related work

 In 1967, Buzzi appeared in all eight episodes of The Steve Allen Comedy Hour, a variety series starring Steve Allen.
 Her character parts in the Allen sketches led her to be cast for NBC's new show Rowan and Martin's Laugh-In.
 She was the only featured player to appear in every episode of Laugh-In including the pilot for the show and the Laugh-In television special.
 Among her recurring characters on Laugh-In were Flicker Farkle, youngest of the Farkle family; Busy-Buzzi, a Hedda Hopper–type Hollywood gossip columnist; Doris Swizzler, a cocktail-lounge habituée who always got smashed with husband Leonard (Dick Martin); and one of the Burbank Airlines Stewardesses, inconsiderate flight attendants.

 Buzzi was probably best-known for her role as "spinster" Gladys Ormphby, clad in drab brown with her bun hairdo covered by a visible hairnet knotted in the middle of her forehead.
-She first used this look when playing Agnes Gooch in a school production of Auntie Mame.
+She first used this look when playing Agnes Gooch in a summer stock production of Auntie Mame.
 In most sketches, her purse was used as a weapon, with which she would flail away vigorously at anyone who incurred her wrath.
 She most often was the unwilling object of the advances of Arte Johnson's "dirty old man" character Tyrone F. Horneigh.
 NBC collectively called these two characters The Nitwits when they went to animation in the mid-1970s as part of the series Baggy Pants and the Nitwits.
 Buzzi and Johnson both voiced their respective roles in the cartoon.

 Buzzi appeared as Gladys in many of the NBC Dean Martin Celebrity Roasts from the MGM Grand Hotel in Las Vegas, ranting about notable roastees including Muhammad Ali, Frank Sinatra, and Lucille Ball.
 In each case, Gladys pugnaciously attacked the honoree with her purse, and she would also hit Martin when he invariably made disparaging remarks about her looks and her romantic prospects.